saramashfej/rudderstackworkshop101/README.md

 Now that we have set up our source in RudderStack, we’ll have to add the piece of code to our website that lets us create a connection to RudderStack and also start sending events to our destinations.

-1. Copy the following snippet, then paste it into the head node of your .html code in your website.
+1. In the Setup tab (see abve screenshot) we'll see a code snippet with the write key and Data plan URL already within it, copy the snippet, then paste it into the head node of your .html code in your website.
+The minified version of the snippet is the following:
 ```html

 <script>